Aranza Vázquez: College career

 Vázquez attends the University of North Carolina, majoring in Exercise Science.
 She is the two-time ACC champion in the 10-metre platform and 3-metre springboard and was named the 2021 ACC Women's Diver of the Year.
 In the 2021 NCAA Championships, she placed second in the 1-metre and 3-metre springboard and sixth on the 10-metre platform.
 In the 2022 NCAA Championships, she placed third on the 1-metre platform.

 In the 2023 NCAA Championships, Vázquez won both the 1-metre and the 3-metre events, becoming the first North Carolina diver to win a national title.

 International career

 Vázquez began her international career with the 2017 FINA Diving Grand Prix, before participating in the 1-metre springboard event at the 2019 World Aquatics Championships in Gwangju, South Korea.
-She placed fourth at the 2021 FINA Diving World Cup, qualifying for the her first Olympic Games.
+She placed fourth at the 2021 FINA Diving World Cup, qualifying for her first Olympic Games.
 At the 2020 Summer Olympics, she placed sixth in the 3 metre springboard event.